mtkelleher/maize-pollination-protocol/README.md

 To collect pollen, bend the plant so that the tassel bag’s opening is horizontal or slightly upward to prevent pollen from spilling out.
 Tap and shake the bag gently to release the pollen, remove the staple and the bag, then immediately walk it to the receiving plant.

 You may lean the plant receiving the pollen to avoid accidental contamination by stray pollen.
 Remove the shoot bag from the ear and pour the pollen directly onto the exposed silks.
 You can channel the pollen using a crease or corner of the tassel bag for better control.
 It should be noted that the pollen, which is dust-like, should be poured onto the silks, not the anthers alone.
-If using the pollen on multiple plants, one bag of pollen can typically be used for two to three plants.
+If using the pollen on multiple plants, one bag of pollen from a modern inbred line can typically be used for two to three plants, but many factors can affect the amount of pollen shed.

 <img src="https://github.com/mtkelleher/maize-pollination-protocol/blob/main/images/IMG_3507.jpg" alt="Figure 3A" width="250"/> <img src="https://github.com/mtkelleher/maize-pollination-protocol/blob/main/images/IMG_3510.jpg" alt="Figure 3B" width="250"/> <img src="https://github.com/mtkelleher/maize-pollination-protocol/blob/main/images/IMG_3478.jpg" alt="Figure 3C" width="250"/>